claudiusask/xdebug_wordpress_docker/README.md

 > Make sure Docker is running and the [PHP Debug](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug) extension for VSCode is installed

 > Install PHP and Xdebug on WSL2 main machine.
-> Make sure to use WSL2 ip address of main Ubuntu (main machine which docker is using), and update it in docker-compose.yml.
-This IP address is changed everytime
-> the windows 10 restarts.
+> Make sure to use WSL2 ip address of Host machine (windows 10), and update it in docker-compose.yml.
+This IP address is changed everytime the windows 10 restarts.
 > also update the .vscode/launch.json whith the volume used for wordpress.